TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 Instantiation
 =============

-To get an instance of QueryBuilder, you can call :php:`ConnectionPool->getQueryBuilderForTable()` and pass the table as argument.
+To create an instance of the QueryBuilder, call :php:`ConnectionPool->getQueryBuilderForTable()` and pass the table as an argument.
-Never instantiate and initialize the `QueryBuilder` directly via :php:`makeInstance()`!
+Never instantiate and initialize the `QueryBuilder` using :php:`makeInstance()`.

 ::